 This event will not be logged if allocations are set as a part of the subscription creation (i.e. signup) – it only fires upon subsequent changes.

 Any reported usage for a subscription’s metered components.

 Event data will not be logged when the unit balance is reset to 0 at the time of renewal.

 Any successful upgrade/downgrade of a subscription.

 When a statement closes in Chargify, it will be indicated here.

 When a statement is settled, you will be show a list of settled statements.

-Any activity found under Subscription Card Update indicates that a credit card for a Subscriber was updated.
-This can be by the Billing Portal, Chargify UI or API.
+Any activity found under Subscription Card Update indicates that a credit card for a subscriber was updated.
+This can be by the Billing Portal, Chargify application or API.

 Any activity found under Refund Failure indicates a failure was encountered while trying to process a refund through the current gateway.

 Selecting the link will take you to the subscriber’s summary.